Every Student Succeeds Act (ESSA)

 ESSA replaced NCLB.

-Both acts, NCLB and ESSA, were legislated by Congress and presented to the current U.S. Presidents for their signature—NCLB signed by George W. Bush in 2002 and ESSA by Barack Obama in 2015.
+Both acts, No Child Left Behind Act and Every Student Succeeds Act, were passed by Congress and presented to the sitting Presidents of the United States for signature—NCLB signed into law by George W. Bush in 2002, and ESSA signed into law by Barack Obama in 2015.

 Still shell-shocked from years of the calamitous No Child Left Behind (NCLB) overreach, the perceived passiveness of ESSA (note the traditional wordsmithing, below) was a welcome reprieve.

 However, ESSA’s substantive silence, together with NCLB’s disruption and overreach, brought a combined two-decade loss (and counting) for stellar K–12 student performance.
-Other than providing National Assessment of Educational Progress (NAEP) assessments of K–12 student performance across the states, the federal government and its U.S. Department of Education offered traditional bureaucracy.
+Other than providing NAEP assessments of K–12 student performance across the states, the federal government and its U.S. Department of Education offered traditional bureaucracy.

 Alyson Klein of Education Week (March 2016): “ESSA was signed into law on December 10, 2015.
 Replacing NCLB, it rolls back much of the federal government’s big footprint in education policy, on everything from testing and teacher quality to low-performing schools.
 And it gives new leeway to states in calling the shots.”